emcdona1/crnn_models_single_gpu/hyperparameter_tuner/README.md

 -----

-3. Start the hyperparameter tuning in the UI (Leave the workbench open so you can reference it):
+3. Start the hyperparameter tuning.

+OPTION ONE: Use the GCP UI (Leave the workbench open so you can reference it):

 - Back in the Vertex AI UI, navigate to Training, then click "Create."